Developing a National Research Agenda for STEM Academic Support

 Future work and ongoing community

-The work of the conference now continues, with
+The work of the conference continued past the event dates, with

-- a white paper being developed based on conference discussion,
+- a research agenda document developed based on conference discussion,

 - continued virtual conversations, and